The Kiwis may know Australian-born Scott Brown as one of Auckland’s most prolific restaurateurs, but to many Aussies the name won’t ring a bell. Yet.

 Giro says he tries to create as much as possible in-house, including the almond milk (which they call “Good Milk”) and nut butters that are used for smoothies (among other things), and the brioche buns served with the eggs benedict.
 Otherwise the kitchen turns to local suppliers such as Brickfields Bakery and Southern Ocean Seafood.

-As for where we’ll see the bothers pop-up again, Brown says: “There are a few plans bubbling away, including expansions into hotels.”
+As for where we’ll see the brothers pop-up again, Brown says: “There are a few plans bubbling away, including expansions into hotels.”

 Good One Cafe